Nanopores @ GSI Materials Research

 - Single nanopore membranes are fabricated at GSI by irradiation with a single heavy ion and subsequent chemical etching.

-- Using the same electrochemical cell, two Ag/AgCl electrodes and corresponding electronic devies, the ionic transport through the single nanopore is investigated.
+- Using the same electrochemical cell, the ionic transport through the single nanopore is investigated.
 These solid state polymeric nanopores are employed as model systems to study the controlled passage of ions through nanochannels.
-To understand the ionic flow through natural ion channels and artificial nanopores is of fundamental interest in biology, physics and chemistry.
+To understand the ionic flow through natural ion channels and artificial nanopores is of fundamental interest in biology, physics, medicine, and chemistry.

-- Single nanopore membranes are also used as sensors to detect the pass of a single molecules, viruses, or particles.
-In these experiments, the current through the single nanopore at a given potential is monitored.
+- Single nanopore membranes are also used as sensors to detect and control the pass of molecules, viruses, or particles.
+In these experiments, the ionic current through the single nanopore at a given potential is monitored.
 Variations of the current (events) are then correlated to the single objects blocking partly the nanopore on their way through.

 - Another strategy to develop responsive systems and single nanopore sensors rely in incorporating sensing elements into polymer nanochannels and monitoring the intronic output.